kyse/Kyse.AspNetCore.StaticLibrary/README.md

     ```

 ## Authorization
-To support abstraction from authorization, I've simplifie the check to simply call against two policies.
-Use the two properties from the `LibraryServerAuthorizationPolilcy` class when registering your policies in your authorization config.
+To support abstraction from authorization, I've simplified the check to simply call against two policies.
+Use the two string properties from the `LibraryServerAuthorizationPolilcy` class when registering your policies in your authorization config.
 > You can make your policies as simple (via the policy builder config) or as complex as you like.
 Provided below is an example of a more complex setup to narrow down authorization against the resource (library) being requested.

 1. Create the authorization requirements.